jacksonherron/StoreHouse/README.md

 # StoreHouse

 A full stack application for homeowners to assess potential savings from installing a home solar and battery system.
-My Capstone project for General Assembly's Software Engineering Immersive, June-September 2019.
+My capstone project for General Assembly's Software Engineering Immersive, June-September 2019.

 ## Technologies Used